tomasssalles/basics/README.md

 # basics
-Textbook implementations of CS basics.
+Textbook implementations of CS basics in rust.